What is a Personal Care Home in Pennsylvania?

 Caregiver burnout

 Talk to the people currently caring for your loved one, especially family members.
 Are caregivers feeling high levels of stress, worry, or burnout?
 Do they have the support and resources they need to keep providing in-home care effectively?
 If their caregiving responsibilities are taking a physical or emotional toll, personal care is often a blessing.
-Family members of personal care residents often report their relationship improves.
+Family members of personal care residents commonly report their relationship improves.
 Without the responsibilities of caregiving, they become a spouse, child, or in-law once again.

 Finding the Right Personal Care Community